-- ADE needs to work with each tribe individually regarding their specific recruitment and retention strategies - Partnership between Tribal Nations and academia to provide support for teachers to complete a program - ADE offer tribal education departments (TEDs) funding to develop Memorandums of Understanding/Memorandums of Agreement between TEDs and local education agencies (LEAs) to develop teacher training pools and networks to school districts on reservations so they can access these resources - Tribes to create their own STEAM (Science, Technology, Engineering, Art, Math) curriculum and programs - Tribal governments fund and support the sustainability of their own educators - Start identifying future educators in middle school and elementary schools - "Pathways need to be constructed to pursue higher education.
+- ADE needs to work with each tribe individually regarding their specific recruitment and retention strategies - Partnership between Tribal Nations and academia to provide support for teachers to complete a program - ADE offer tribal education departments (TEDs) funding to develop Memorandums of Understanding/Memorandums of Agreement between TEDs and local education agencies (LEAs) to develop teacher training pools and networks to school districts on reservations so they can access these resources - Tribes to create their own STEAM (Science, Technology, Engineering, Art, Math) curriculum and programs - Tribal governments fund and support the sustainability of their own educators - Start identifying future educators in middle school and elementary schools

+"Pathways need to be constructed to pursue higher education.
 The sooner our children enter that path we will move toward creating positive and healthy communities."

-Convene a tribal leadership task force to continue this conversation about strengthening our children's education
+Convene a tribal leadership task force to continue this conversation about strengthening our children's education districts and stakeholders before ADE rolls out plans to school districts

-Make tribal consultation opportunities year-round to avoid feeling rushed to respond to consultation requests
+• Make tribal consultation opportunities year-round to avoid feeling rushed to respond to consultation requests